Midland Main Line: Extension of electrification

-Unlike the West Coast and East Coast Main Lines, the Midland Main Line has not been electrified along its full length.
-The line was electrified as far as Bedford in the early 1980s, but services relied on diesel traction beyond that.
+Unlike the West and East Coast Main Lines, the Midland Main Line has not been electrified along its full length.
+The line was electrified as far as Bedford in the early 1980s, but services have relied on diesel traction beyond that.

-In 2011 work commenced to extend the electrification, including to both Corby and Nottingham.
-Increasing costs initially saw this terminated at Kettering in 2017, but in 2021 work began on extending electrification to Market Harborough and onwards to Wigston with plans to extend further to Sheffield.
-The section was energised on 28 July 2024, and completed testing in April 2025.
+In 2011, work commenced to extend the electrification, including to both Corby and Nottingham.
+Increasing costs initially saw this terminated at Kettering in 2017 but, in 2021, work began on extending electrification to Market Harborough and onwards to Wigston with plans to extend further to Sheffield.
+The section was energised on 28 July 2024 and completed testing in April 2025.

-In May 2022, a briefing to contractors was released ahead of an invitation to tender for Midland Mainline Electrification project work to extend electrification to Nottingham and Sheffield.
+In May 2022, a briefing to contractors was released ahead of an invitation to tender for Midland Main Line Electrification project work to extend electrification to Nottingham and Sheffield.
 This scheme is expected to cost £1.3 billion.

 In July 2025, the Department for Transport put plans for further electrification on hold indefinitely.

 2021 Integrated Rail Plan

-In November 2021 the Government announced its Integrated Rail Plan for the North and Midlands which made a number of proposals for the Midland Main Line.
-These included a commitment to complete the stalled electrification work, an upgrade to digital signalling, and a connection to High Speed 2.
-The latter would see a junction built south of East Midlands Parkway station rather than the previous plan of an East Midlands Hub further north on the Toton sidings.
-This will allow HS2 services to connect to both Derby and Nottingham city centres directly using the MML for access, which was a criticism of the previous HS2 eastern leg proposal.
+In November 2021, the Government announced its Integrated Rail Plan for the North and Midlands, which made a number of proposals for the Midland Main Line.
+These included a commitment to complete the stalled electrification work, an upgrade to digital signalling and a connection to High Speed 2.
+The latter would see a junction built south of East Midlands Parkway, rather than the previous plan of an East Midlands Hub further north on the Toton sidings.
+This would allow HS2 services to connect to both Derby and Nottingham city centres directly, using the MML for access, which was a criticism of the previous HS2 eastern leg proposal.

 Route definition

 The term Midland Main Line has been used from the late 1840s to describe any route of the Midland Railway on which express trains were operated.

-It is first recorded in print in 1848 in Bradshaw's railway almanack of that year.
-In 1849 it begins to be mentioned regularly in newspapers such as the Derby Mercury.
+It is first recorded in print in Bradshaw's Guide of 1848.
+In 1849, it begins to be mentioned regularly in newspapers such as the Derby Mercury.

-In 1867, the Birmingham Journal uses the term to describe the new railway running into St Pancras railway station.
+In 1867, the Birmingham Journal uses the term to describe the new railway running into St Pancras station.

-In 1868, the term was used to describe the Midland Railway main route from North to South through Sheffield and also on routes to Manchester, Leeds and Carlisle.
+In 1868, the term was used to describe the Midland Railway main route from north to south through Sheffield and also on routes to Manchester, Leeds and Carlisle.

-Under British Rail the term was used to define the route between St Pancras and Sheffield, but since then, Network Rail has restricted it in its description of Route 19 to the lines between St. Pancras and Chesterfield.
+Under British Rail, the term was used to define the route between St Pancras and Sheffield but, since then, Network Rail has restricted it in its description of Route 19 to the lines between St Pancras and Chesterfield.